helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 1. In the resulting project, edit this example's `src/main/resources/mp-meta-config-yaml` file to include the OCIDs of the compartment and vault you created above.

-    1. Replace the occurrence of `compartment-ocid: '${compartment-ocid}'` with the contents of the line you added in `/tmp/helidon-examples-ocids.txt` above that begins with `compartment-ocid: `.
+    1. Following the directions in the file, insert the value of your compartment's OCID between the colon (`:`) and the comment character (`#`) in the line starting with `compartment-ocid`.
+Consult `/tmp/helidon-examples-ocids.txt` as necessary.
 Ensure the YAML indentation is correct (`compartment-ocid:` should appear at zero-based character position 4, under the `c` in `sources`).

-    2. Replace the occurrence of `vault-ocid: '${vault-ocid}'` with the contents of the line you added in `/tmp/helidon-examples-ocids.txt` above that begins with `vault-ocid: `.
+    2. Following the directions in the file, insert the value of your compartment's OCID between the colon (`:`) and the comment character (`#`) in the line starting with `compartment-ocid`.
+Consult `/tmp/helidon-examples-ocids.txt` as necessary.
 Ensure the YAML indentation is correct (`vault-ocid:` should appear at zero-based character position 4, under the `c` in `sources`).

     3. Note the `accept-pattern: ` line.
 Its single-quoted value is `^helidon-examples-secret$`, which is a regular expression identifying the names of configuration properties whose values should be fetched from the